irllabs/ml-lib/README.md

 ## Installation

 - For Max, install by searching for ml.lib in the Max Package Manager that can be found under File -> Show Package Manager.
-- For Pd, install by searching for ml.lib in the Deken externals manager that can be found under Help -> Find Externals.
+- For Pd, and can be found [here](https://github.com/irllabs/ml-lib/releases/).
+Download, unzip, and move the ml.lib folder in "/Users/yourHomeFolder/Documents/Pd/externals".
 Once installed, add to your Pd search path the exact path to the ml.lib folder inside Pd/externals.

 ## Compiling from source